Clustered Federated Learning based on Nonconvex Pairwise Fusion: Performance evaluation

-The four subgraphs in the second row of Figure \ref{fig:warmup_sepetate} show the generalization performance of the two strategies.
-For {FPFC} with separate tuning, we compute the testing accuracy/RMSE of {FPFC} with the $ \lambda $ which shows the best performance on validation sets.
-The testing performance of {FPFC} with warmup strategy corresponds to the warmup process.
+The four subgraphs in the second row of Fig. \ref{fig:warmup_sepetate} show the generalization performance of the two strategies.
+For FPFC with separate tuning, the initial values corresponding to each $ \lambda_i $ are randomly generated.
+Subsequently, we run FPFC using $ \lambda_i $ on the training set and assess its performance (accuracy or RMSE) on the validation set.
+Finally, we compute the testing accuracy/RMSE of FPFC using the $ \lambda $ that shows the best performance on the validation set.
 Take the synthetic dataset as an example, the testing accuracies during 0-68th communication rounds are obtained based on the models with $ \lambda = 0 $.
 The 69th-443th, 444th-458th, 459th-463th, 464th-605th, 606th-623th, 624th-634th, 635th-780th testing results are based on models with $\lambda =0.5, 1, 1.5, 2, 2.5, 3, 3.5$, respectively.
-Because the validation accuracy with $ \lambda = 3.5 $ is lower than that with $ \lambda = 3 $, we finally run the latest model trained with $ \lambda = 3 $ since 635th communication round, until the maximum number of iterations reaches.
-During the warmup stage, the initial values corresponding to each $ \lambda $ are gradually approaching the local minimizers, thus tuning parameters via warmup can achieve better results.
+Due to the lower validation accuracy observed with $\lambda =3.5$ compared to $\lambda =3$, we finally run the latest model trained with $ \lambda = 3 $ from the 635th communication round and continue running it until the maximum number of iterations is reached.
+During the warmup stage, the initial values associated with the subsequent $ \lambda $ values gradually converge towards local minimizers.
+As a result, using better initial values can potentially yield improved results.
 The final selected regularization parameter and total running time are reported in Table \ref{table:warmup}.
-Using the warmup scheme can greatly save the running time, such as 0.58 hours by warmup versus 3.94 hours by tuning separately on the MNIST dataset.
+Utilizing the warmup scheme significantly reduces the running time, for example, reducing it to 0.58 hours with warmup compared to 3.94 hours when tuning parameters separately on the MNIST dataset.

-\subsection{Practical Considerations}
+\subsection{Practical considerations}

-In this part, we explore several variants of {FPFC} in practical applications, such as asynchronous updates and a communication-efficient method.
+In this part, we explore the performance of FPFC with all the mentioned state-of-the-art baselines, focusing on robustness and generality.
+Additionally, we introduce several practical variants of FPFC, including asynchronous updates (asyncFPFC) and a communication-efficient approach.
+Through these evaluations, we aim to gain valuable insights into the strengths and limitations of FPFC in practical application scenarios.